dhbw-ka-pm/mentalmodels-for-teams/eisenhower_matrix/eisenhower.md

 - Short, urgent tasks are left behind, even if their checking off the list helps with productivity
 - The use of the matrix on a daily basis can be time-consuming

-## Citicism to Eisenhower Principle
+## Criticism to Eisenhower Principle

 - Basically the Einsenhower principle is "common sense".
 Altough the matrix could be helpful to visualize structurization
 - Individual motives for completion of a task are not adressed